luni64/pins/README.md

 # pins
-This library is provides an alternative to the usual pin access by pinMode, digitalWriteFast and digitalReadFast for Teensy ARM boards (T-LC up to T-3.6).
-Generated code is as efficient as calling the standard pin manipulation functions.
+This library is provides an alternative interface to the usual pin access by pinMode, digitalWriteFast and digitalReadFast for Teensy ARM boards (T-LC up to T-3.6).
+The generated code is as efficient as calling the standard pin manipulation functions.
+Both methods can be used in parallel.

 # Usage
 The following sketch shows the basic usage of the pin class